An important note for drivers: a good GPS that allows you to input coordinates will go a long way with this route.

 We spent the morning at Lough Eske Castle enjoying the sprawling grounds and their gourmet breakfast.
 Sooner than we were ready to leave (we would never have been ready), it was time to go again.
 This time, our destination was Slieve League.

 Driving west along the N56/R263 road, we approached the giant cliffs of Slieve League (Sliabh Liag, in Gaelic), which are three times higher than their more well-known cousins at the Cliffs of Moher.
 From the top, there are magnificent views of the Atlantic Ocean, the Sligo Mountains, and Donegal Bay.
 It was a brisk and windy experience on an October day, but one we were glad to have.

 Another beautiful drive south found us in county Sligo.
 It was already late afternoon by the time we arrived.
 We had planned to visit the ancient Sligo Abbey, but it was under construction, so we went to St. Columba’s Church in nearby Drumcliffe instead.
 The small church with the bright stained glass is the final resting place of literary giant W.B.
 Yeats.

 Markree Castle Hotel, another brilliant, ancient castle, was our home for the night in Sligo.

 Day 11: Back to Dublin

-In the morning, we visited the tombs at Carrowmore and turned back on the N4 road toward Dublin.
+After our visit to Carrowmore, we turned back on the N4 road toward Dublin.
 We returned the rental car at the airport and spent our final night in the capital.
-The evening was spent at the Brazen Head, Dublin’s oldest pub, seeing a dinner show about the history and myths of this beautiful place.
+The evening was spent at the Brazen Head, Dublin’s oldest pub, seeing a dinner show about the history, myths, and fairy tales of this beautiful island.

 Hotels: Ireland is quite challenging in terms of accommodations.
 Unlike most countries, there are not a large number of big hotels.
 Instead, Ireland is full of a small, boutique hotels and B&Bs.
 We recommend looking at Booking.com for hotels, inns and B&Bs.